commanderx16/x16-emulator/README.md

 Binaries & Compiling
 --------------------

-Binary releases for MacOS, Windows and x86_64 Linux are available on the [releases page][releases].
+Binary releases for macOS, Windows and x86_64 Linux are available on the [releases page][releases].

 The emulator itself is dependent only on SDL2.
 However, to run the emulated system you will also need a compatible `rom.bin` ROM image.
 This will be loaded from the directory containing the emulator binary, or you can use the `-rom .../path/to/rom.bin` option.

 > __WARNING:__ Older versions of the ROM might not work in newer versions of the emulator, and vice versa.

-You can build a ROM image yourself using the [build instructions][x16rom-build] in the [x16rom] repo.
+You can build a ROM image yourself using the [build instructions][x16rom-build] in the [x16-rom] repo.
 The `rom.bin` included in the [_latest_ release][releases] of the emulator may also work with the HEAD of this repo, but this is not guaranteed.

+### macOS Build

+Install SDL2 using `brew install sdl2`.

 ### Linux Build